Manipulation of Weyl Points in Reciprocal and Nonreciprocal Mechanical Lattices

-\textit{Conclusion.$-$} Our study presents a synthetic 3D Weyl model in a mechanical lattice, which was realized by measurement-based feedback.
+In conclusion, our study presents a synthetic 3D Weyl model in a mechanical lattice, which was realized by measurement-based feedback.
 Through flexible control in parametric space, we successfully observed the transition between WP1 and WP2 and demonstrated the emergence of Fermi-arc states by the observed band structure and edge dynamics in experiments.
-Furthermore, by implementing non-reciprocal feedback control, we demonstrate that the non-Hermiticity can impact the Weyl band structure in two ways: i) the Fermi arc surface states are extended from connecting two Weyl points to Weyl rings; ii) the edge localization of Fermi arc surface states is modified by the competition between band topology and non-Hermiticity.
-These exciting findings not only provide the first experimental demonstration of a Weyl type-I and type-II transition but also contribute to the advancement of our understanding of Weyl semimetals in the non-Hermitian region, opening up new avenues for investigating diverse topological phenomena.
+Furthermore, by implementing non-reciprocal feedback control, we demonstrate that the non-Hermiticity can impact the topological modes in two ways: i) the Fermi arc surface states are extended from connecting two Weyl points to Weyl rings; ii) The Fermi arc surface states exhibit localization transition due to the competition between band topology and non-Hermiticity.
+These exciting findings not only provide the first experimental demonstration of a Weyl type I-II control but also contribute to the advancement of our understanding of Weyl semimetals in the non-Hermitian region~\cite{yao-prl2018-nh,shanhuifan-science2021,prb2022-competition, xu2017-prl-nhweyl,weidemann2022-nature-topo,xu-pr-2023,prl-dissipation,yogesh-nc2018,yogesh-pra2016,hu-prl2013-nh,adv2020nhphysics}, opening up new avenues for controlling and manipulating topological modes.

-Looking forward, there are still many novel topological phenomena to explore in non-Hermitian Weyl physics, for example, the non-Hermitian skin effect can reshape the wavefunctions of surface modes by delocalizing them from the boundary (as seen in Fig.~\ref{figs3}), thereby possessing the potential to engineer topological modes into a diversity of shapes in the Weyl bulk lattice, similar to the topological morphing modes in Ref.~\cite{nature2022morphing,wang2022-prl-morphing}.
-What's more, the flexible control of our systems can also serve as a valuable tool for exploring various physical phenomena related to non-Hermitian topology~\cite{yao-prl2018-nh,jianchun-prl2022-nonhermitanweyl,litaoprl2023-nonhermitianweyl,zhou2018-science-nh,cerjan2019-np-nh, shanhuifan-science2021,rmp2021nh-ep,prb2022-competition,xu2017-prl-nhweyl,weidemann2022-nature-topo,xu-pr-2023,yogesh-nc2018,yogesh-pra2016,hu-prl2013-nh}, nonlinear dynamics~\cite{maczewsky2020-science-nl,xia2021-science-nl,kirsch2021-np-nl}, non-Abelian physics~\cite{yang-light2020-nonabelian}, synchronization~\cite{fruchart-nature2021-syn}, and discrete classical time crystals~\cite{yao-np2020-timecrystals}.
-This capability opens up exciting avenues for further exploration and the discovery of new phenomena in diverse fields of research.

 \begin{widetext}